Scott Gaylord

 Scott Gaylord (born August 12, 1958) is an American professional stock car racing driver.
 He has competed in four NASCAR Winston Cup Series races, all at Sears Point Raceway, most recently in 1996.
-He has been a long time competitor in the NASCAR Camping World West Series.
+He has been a longtime competitor in the NASCAR Camping World West Series.
 Many of his starts in NASCAR's highest levels have been on the West Coast of the United States (Infineon, Phoenix) and on road courses (Watkins Glen).

 He has been a longtime competitor in the Winston West / Camping World West Series, competing against Ron Hornaday and Kevin Harvick.
-He regularly competed for over a dozen years; accumulating six pole positions and over 24 top five finishes.
+He regularly competed for over a dozen years, accumulating six pole positions and over 24 top-five finishes.
 His best career West finish were two second-place finishes.

 Racing career

-Gaylord followed in his father's footsteps by starting to race on road courses and he has over 60 wins on circuits.
+Gaylord followed in his father's footsteps by starting to race on road courses and he has over sixty wins on circuits.
 He has won class championships in SCCA and IMSA, and has also competed in numerous 24 Hours of Daytona events.

 Gaylord regularly competes in the NASCAR Camping World West Series, a regional touring series on the west coast of the United States.
 He was named the "Most Popular Driver" in the series in 1998 and 2002.
-Since entering the series in 1988, he has accumulated 87 top 5s and five poles, but has yet to earn a win.
+Since entering the series in 1988, he has accumulated 87 top-fives and five poles, but has yet to earn a win.